About the process

 whichever time expires earlier.

-Please note, that the due date for the payment and the due date for the payment schedule may not be the same.
-It will depend on what is specified within the relevant construction contract.
+Please note, that the due date for the payment and the time for providing a payment schedule may not be the same.
+It will depend on what date (if any) is specified within the relevant construction contract.

 3) Section 18(2) Notice

-A s 18(2) Notice is issued if the respondent does not pay or send a payment schedule in response to the claimant's payment claim.
-It serves as a claimant’s intention to apply for adjudication if the claimed amount remains unpaid.
+A s 18(2) Notice can be issued if the respondent does not pay or provide a payment schedule in response to the claimant's payment claim.
+It serves as notice of the claimant's intention to apply for adjudication if the claimed amount remains unpaid.

 The claimant has 10 business days after the due date for payment of the payment claim to issue a s 18(2) Notice.